mattcbarrett/Detect-New-Apps-Intune/README.md

 # Description

-Detects newly installed applications on endpoints joined to Intune and sends a weekly email with the results.
+Detects newly installed applications on Windows endpoints joined to Entra ID and managed by Intune.
+Sends a weekly email with the results.

 # Usage